Company establishment in Slovakia

 Corporate services in Slovakia

-What types of companies exist in Slovakia?
+What types of firms does it have in Slovakia?

 Limited Liability Company (s. r. o.)